Get all the latest data for Uganda

 What sources have we used to write this blog article?

-Whether it's in our blog articles or the market analyses included in our property pack about Uganda, we always rely on the strongest methodology we can, and we don't throw out numbers at random.
+Whether it’s in our blog articles or the market analyses included in our property pack about Uganda, we always rely on the strongest methodology we can and we don’t throw out numbers at random.

 We also aim to be fully transparent, so below we’ve listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-Source Why it's authoritative How we used it
+Source Why we trust it How we used it